ScalablyTyped/Converter/docs/import-problems.md

 It is possible to run the converter, and the converter unit tests, in a debugger, which may yield clues to what's going wrong.

-1. Start sbt with `sbt -jvm-debug 5005`

-2. Open the Converter codebase in Intellij.

-3. In Intellij, start a Remote Debug session on port 5005.
-It should connect to the SBT process.
+1. The easiest is to run the [CLI tool](cli.md) directly from your IDE.
+Install the libraries as described and start it in a debugger.

-4. Set breakpoints or Pause debug to understand what the converter is doing when it fails.
-Eg if it is running out of memory, where is it excuting when doing so?
+2. Set breakpoints or Pause debug to understand what the converter is doing when it fails.
+Eg if it is running out of memory, where is it executing when doing so?

-5. One useful technique can be adding `println`s via the debugger.
+3. One useful technique can be adding `println`s via the debugger.
 Set a Breakpoint, then uncheck **Suspend**, and instead check **Evaluate and Log**.
 You can enter an expression referring data in scope at the point.